How do you measure employer brand?

 When it comes to employer branding, employees are your greatest communications channel.
 Their experiences and opinions are the authentic voice of your business and if your people love where they work, they are more likely to recommend your workplace to others.

-From an employer brand perspective, measuring your volume of employee referrals is a good indicator, but you can also test the extent to which your EVP is delivered through regular feedback.
+Measuring your volume of employee referrals is a good indicator of employer brand effectiveness, but you can also test the extent to which your EVP is delivered through regular feedback.